Archive ID: 1981-094-32

 Local 65 (South Works) Mills South Works Steel Industry Unions Other/Unknown South Chicago African-American Mexican-American Photograph Elections Glasses Hats Labor Mustaches Steelworkers U.S. Steel Workers

-Featured Curation: Union Life
+Featured Exhibit: Union Life

-Featured Curation: Black Experience in the Mills
+Featured Exhibit: Black Experience in the Mills